Rkn21/BetterCellMapper/README.md

 - `background.js` intercepts requests to `getTowerInformation` and saves the tower data for the content script.
 - `content.js` adds the Locate link to CellMapper's popup and retrieves the location when a link is clicked using the stored key.
 - Permissions include access to CellMapper domains, Google APIs, storage, and webRequest for request interception.
+- Tower requests are cached in `background.js` and reused when the viewed area hasn't changed much to reduce network traffic.
+Statistics about avoided requests are persisted in storage.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.